Ronald-Saunfe/LMS/README.md

-Use python as an administrator
+run python as an administrator